 Stay tuned.
 Their are a lot more to come … a few more surprises too.

 UPDATE (Oct.
-1, 2012): Spacing features the passes as part of their Creative Mapping Contest—Cartographically Speaking.
+1, 2012): Spacing Magazine featured the passes as part of their Creative Mapping feature, Cartographically Speaking (Fall 2012 National Issue).

 Individually, the Calgary Transit 2011 Monthly Passes are pretty slick.
 The simple, typographic design utilizes vibrant colours and clear information—a specimen of form meeting function.
 The street map in the background adds a little depth and complexity for some extra oomph, but all in all, they aren’t too conceptual…until you piece together the 12 month set.
 Then things really come to life.